GoogleChrome/developer.chrome.com/site/en/blog/floc/index.md

 the user's device, without sharing individual browsing data with the browser vendor or anyone else.

 {% Aside %}
-A page visit will only be included in the browser's FLoC calculation if `document.interestCohort()` is used on the page.
-In other words, your cohort is based only on the pages you've visited that use FLoC.
+During the current FLoC origin trial, a page visit will only be included in the browser's FLoC computation for one of two reasons:
+* The FLoC API (`document.interestCohort()`) is used on the page.

-During the current FLoC origin trial, a page will also be included in the calculation if (and&nbsp;only if) Chrome detects that the page load ads or ads-related resources.
-For other clustering algorithms, we may experiment with different inclusion criteria: that's part of the origin trial experiment process.
+* Chrome detects that the page [load ads or ads-related resources](https://github.com/WICG/floc/issues/82).

+For other clustering algorithms, the trial may experiment with different inclusion criteria: that's part of the origin trial experiment process.
 {% endAside %}
 To find out more about FLoC, see [What is Federated Learning of Cohorts (FLoC)](https://web.dev/floc).

 ## Take part in the origin trial